denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 site of its storage, on "hard" drives, among "floating gates" and ferromagnetic polarities, the text adheres to recondite surfaces persistently.
-There, it multiplies and obstinately spreads, like silicon dust, filling the available crevices with stored data, far beyond the immediate contexts of inscription.
+There, it multiplies and obstinately spreads, like silicon dust, filling the available crevices with stored data, far from the immediate contexts of inscription.

 This inherent duplicity of electromagnetic inscription, as I argue here, results in conflicting critical accounts in the scholarly literature.
 Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
-The alienation ultimately threatens critical disempowerment.
-In this essay, I outline a condition I name *laminate textuality*, by which an inscription fractures to occupy multiple surfaces at the same time.
-A historical archaeology of electromagnetic writing anchors the more theoretical portions of the essay within the emerging affordances of computational media, which take place, in part, at quantum scale, beyond the reach of humans senses.
+Reading digitally takes place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently contest such newly found microscopic expanses, thus limiting the scope of possible interpretive activity.
+Such alienation ultimately threatens critical disempowerment. *Laminate textuality* is meant to name the condition by which inscriptions fracture to occupy multiple surfaces and topographies at the same time.
+By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds for intellectual labor.
+My primary contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.

 ## Literary Composites

 Little separates ink from paper in print.
-Ink permeates paper; the conduit is firmly embedded into the medium.
-The amalgam of ink and paper entails specific physical properties and their related affordances: what the medium *is* relates to what can be *done* with it.[^2] Print is stable on the scale of decades and sometimes centuries.
-At the very least, once can be assured that a text will remain the same as it passes from one pair of hands into another.
+Ink permeates paper; the conduit is firmly embedded into its host.
+The amalgam of ink and paper entails specific physical properties and their related affordances: what the medium *is* relates to what can be *done* with it.[^2] A book printed on high-quality acid-free paper will remain inert for decades and sometimes centuries.
+That is not to say that print is a stable medium.
+At the very least, readers know that a text will keep its shape as it passes from one pair of hands into another.
 As interpreters of texts, we usually can (with some effort) make certain to find ourselves, literally, on the same page and to insure that our discussion concerns roughly the same piece of writing.

-Traditional models of modernist hermeneutics often assume the relative permanence of the medium.[^3] For example, Paul Ricoeur wrote about "the possibility of transferring orders of long distances without serious distortions" as related to the "birth of political rule exercised by a distant state."[^4] Among other effects, Ricoeur attributed to the fixity of print "the birth of market relationships" and economics, "the birth of justice" in the fixity of the legal codex, "the constitution of archives" and therefore the very possibility of history.
-He concluded to write that "such an immense range of effects suggests that human discourse is not merely preserved from destruction by being fixed in writing, but that it is deeply affected in its communicative function."[^5]

 The architecture of contemporary computational media---screens, hard drives, and keyboards---cannot sustain the assumption of fixity.
 Electromagnetic